 - The Midterm Exam will be taken in our classroom and it has a time limit of one hour.
 The test must be taken on the scheduled day.
 If you miss this test you will get a score of zero.
 Testing at an alternate time will only be allowed for special prearranged circumstances.
 However, the midterm exam grade may be replaced by the final exam score, up to a maximum of 75%.
-The tentative midterm exam date is listed on the course calendar. - The date and time of the Comprehensive Final Exam will not change: Tuesday, December 10, 2019.
-Students have 1 hour and 50 minutes to complete it. - The ALEKS Skills Tests will be taken in the Testing Center in RCH-111.
+The tentative midterm exam date is listed on the course calendar. - The date and time of the Comprehensive Final Exam will not change: Monday, December 09, 2019.
+Students have 1 hour and 50 minutes to complete the exam (from 1 - 2:50 p.m.). - The ALEKS Skills Tests will be taken in the Testing Center in RCH-111.
 Once the instructor has signed your testing ticket, you will have a few days to go in and take the test on your own time.
 These tests are taken in ALEKS and they are not timed.
 Refer to the test ticket for further information.
 The instructor will sign the testing ticket when you are ready to test.
 There are no notes or graphing calculators allowed during any of the tests.